KrolPolski/KingsTable/README.md

 # King's Table
 This game is also known as Tablut, a Viking board game whose rules were recorded in Lapland.
 It is asymmetric and very quick to play.
+The game is written in C++ and uses the [Simple and Fast Multimedia Library](https://www.sfml-dev.org/index.php).

 It is played on a 9x9 board:

 <img src="https://github.com/user-attachments/assets/a36b0351-6ad9-47ed-b752-ab34bb81679d" width="500" height="500">